boazbk/tcs/lec_26_quantum_computing.md

 ## Quantum amplitudes

-The double slit and other experiments ultimately forced scientists to accept the following picture of the world.
+The double slit and other experiments ultimately forced scientists to accept a very counterintuitive picture of the world.
+It is not merely about nature being randomized, but rather it is about the probabilities in some sense "going negative" and cancelling each other!

-Let us go back to the baseball experiment.
+To see what we mean by this, let us go back to the baseball experiment.
 Suppose that the probability a ball passes through the left slit is $p_L$ and the probability that it passes through the right slit is $p_R$.
 Then, if we shoot $N$ balls out of each gun, we expect the wall  will be hit $(p_L+p_R)N$ times.

-In the quantum world, it can sometimes be the case that in both the first and second case the wall is hit with positive probabilities $p_L$ and $p_R$ respectively but somehow when both slits are open the wall (or a particular position in it) is not hit at all.
+In contrast, in the quantum world of photons instead of baseballs, it can sometimes be the case that in both the first and second case the wall is hit with positive probabilities $p_L$ and $p_R$ respectively but somehow when both slits are open the wall (or a particular position in it) is not hit at all.
 It's almost as if the probabilities can "cancel each other out".

 To understand the way we model this in quantum mechanics, it is helpful to think of a "lazy evaluation" approach to probability.
 We can think of a probabilistic experiment such as shooting a baseball through two slits  in two different ways:

-* When a ball is shot, "nature" tosses a coin and decides if it will go through the left slit (which happens with a certain probability $p_L$), right slit (which happens with a certain probability $p_R$),  or bounce back.
+* When a ball is shot, "nature" tosses a coin and decides if it will go through the left slit (which happens with  probability $p_L$), right slit (which happens with  probability $p_R$),  or bounce back.
 If it passes through one of the slits then it will hit the wall.
 Later we can look at the wall and find out whether or not this event happened, but the fact that the event happened or not is determined independently of whether or not we look at the wall.

 * The other viewpoint is that when a ball is shot, "nature" computes the probabilities $p_L$ and $p_R$ as before, but does _not_ yet "toss the coin" and determines what happened.